-Inform pregnant women and women of childbearing potential that use of phenytoin during pregnancy can cause fetal harm, including an increased risk for cleft lip and/or cleft palate (oral clefts), cardiac defects, dysmorphic skul and facial features, nail and digit hypoplasia, growth abnormalities (including microcephaly), and cognitive deficits When appropriate, counsel pregnant women and women of childbearing potential about alternative therapeutic options.
-Advise women of childbearing potential who are not planning a pregnancy to use effective contraception while using phenytoin, keeping in mind that there is a potential for decreased hormonal contraceptive efficacy [see notify their physician if they are breastfeeding or intend to breastfeed during therapy [see Use in Specific Population.
-(8.1.
-8.2)1.
+Inform pregnant women and women of childbearing potential that use of extended phenytoin sodium capsules during pregnancy can cause fetal harm, including an increased risk for cleft lip and/or cleft palate (oral clefts), cardiac defects, dysmorphic skull and facial features, nail and digit hypoplasia, growth abnormalities (including microcephaly), and cognitive deficits.
+When appropriate, counsel pregnant women and women of childbearing potential about alternative therapeutic options.
+Advise women of childbearing potential who are not planning a pregnancy to use effective contraception while using extended phenytoin sodium capsules, keeping in mind that there is a potential for decreased hormonal contraceptive efficacy [see Drug Interactions (7.2)].